holoviz/hvplot/doc/tutorials/index.md

 # Tutorials

 Welcome to the Tutorials section.
-Here, you will find clear, step-by-step guides to help you master hvPlot and explore the full holoviz ecosystem.
-Whether you’re just starting out, coming from pandas or xarray, or looking to sharpen your skills, these tutorials offer practical examples and hands-on learning to explore and transform your data into compelling visualizations.
+Here, you will find clear, step-by-step guides to help you master hvPlot and explore the full [HoloViz](https://holoviz.org/) ecosystem.
+Whether you’re just starting out, coming from Pandas or Xarray, or looking to sharpen your skills, these tutorials offer practical examples and hands-on learning to explore and transform your data into compelling visualizations.

+## Internal tutorials

 ::::{grid} 1 2 2 3
 :gutter: 1 1 1 2